Ros Canter

-Rosalind Canter (born 13 January 1986) is a British equestrian who competes in eventing.
+Rosalind Amy Canter (born 13 January 1986) is a British equestrian who competes in eventing.
 She is the 2018 World Champion.
 On Monday, 8 May 2023 and Sunday, 11 May 2025 she won the Badminton Horse Trials riding Lordships Graffalo both times.
+On Sunday, 10 May 2026 she won Badminton Horse Trials for a third time riding Lordships Graffalo, making history as the first horse and rider pair to win Badminton 3 times.
 On the 7th of September 2025 she also won the Defender Burghley Horse Trials on Lordships Graffalo for the second year running.
 She won a gold medal in Team eventing at 2024 Paris Olympics.

 Early life

 Canter grew up on the family farm in Hallington, Lincolnshire.

 She attended Kidgate Junior School in Louth, and was also a competitive swimmer in the mid-1990s, with her sister Megan.
 She also competed in cross country running, when at the grammar school in Louth, alongside her sister Harriet.
 And with Harriet, and her other sister Megan, she played hockey for Louth Ladies and Louth Juniors.
 Both Megan and Harriet also competed in equestrian events, in the 1990s.

 She has a degree in sports science from Sheffield Hallam University.